-We passed the yellow brick home of Mrs. Ashford, my first grade teacher; her husband died and I thought her three girls, my friends, could not survive – I had never heard of a home without a father (but their fine brown mother married a few years later, thank you very much).
+We passed the yellow brick home of Mrs. Ashford, my first grade teacher – her husband died, and in that time and place of stability and innocence, I had never heard of a home without a father (but their fine brown mother married a nice man a few years later, thank you very much).

 There was the sandy-headed Williams clan; the McKinneys, a musical family, every one.
 The Blackwells lived in the next block – their father looked White and he, a Republican (the party that freed the slaves) later became our Mayor.
 Down the street, the Lee’s were a handsome brown family, pretty caramel girls and the cutest boys in the world; their mother was a doctor, which was unheard of.

-We got to the end of the Massachusetts block, and passed the home of the beauty shop lady, who did hair in her basement, in the days in which Black women mostly did hair, or cleaned houses.
-She was always so pleased at how her worked turned out on Mama – good advertising – and Mama reflected the admiration that came her way upon all those who gazed upon her.
+We got to the end of the Massachusetts block, and passed the home of the beauty shop lady, who did hair in her basement, in the days in which many Black women did hair, or cleaned White houses.
+She was always so pleased at how her worked turned out on my Mama – good advertising – and Mama reflected the admiration that came her way, upon all those who gazed upon her.

-We got to McGregor library, the center of the universe as far as I was concerned, an edifice that looked like the buildings in the pictures of the Greek Gods, and full of books and wonders – a giant doll house, a massive globe, the stereopticons – 19th century Viewmasters, through which we could see 3-D-ish photos of amazing things around the world.
+We got to McGregor library, the center of the universe as far as I was concerned, an edifice that looked like the buildings in the pictures of the Greek Gods, full of books and wonders – a giant doll house, a massive globe, the stereopticons – 19th century Viewmasters, through which we could see 3-D-ish photos of amazing things around the world.

-On election day, neighbors in business suits and foundry coveralls gathered outside; it was a place of bunting and flags and straw boater hats of the campaigners, the red white and blue iconography the symbols of Americana, even in the years when the voters became mostly Black.
+On election day, neighbors in business suits and foundry coveralls gathered outside; it was a place of bunting and flags and straw boater hats of the campaigners, the red white and blue iconography of Americana, even after the years when the voters were mostly Black.

-We marched to the side of the library, off of the alley, a special entrance for such a special day.
-When I was elementary school age, the women who worked at the polls were all White ladies, with bright smiles but tight eyes, girded for the lines of more colored people each year, arriving at the precinct to cast their ballots.
+We marched to the side of the library on the alley, a special entrance for such a special day.
+When I was elementary school age, the women who worked at the polls were all White ladies, with bright smiles but eyes tight, girded for the lines of more Colored people each year, arriving at the precinct to cast their ballots.

-In later years, the women working the polls were increasingly Black too, as serious as the women on the Mother’s Board at church; housewives who lived in the amazing Arts & Crafts bungalows and mini-mansions of Highland Park that the Whites were leaving behind.
+In later years, the women working the polls were increasingly Black, as serious as the women on the Mother Board at church; housewives who lived in the amazing Arts & Crafts bungalows and mini-mansions of Highland Park that the Whites had left behind.
 There were working union ladies too and wives of union men – the UAW had a stronghold in the working class prosperity of Highland Park.
-They all carried out their duties with a stern, bustling importance that terrified me, for the right to vote was dead serious to them, indeed.
+They all carried out their duties with a stern, bustling officiousness that terrified me, for the right to vote was dead serious to them, indeed.

 Years later, in my thirties, I was a union lady myself, a union president in fact.
-One year, in about ’85, I was asked to go to South on a speaking tour.
-Seems there were those who wished to go back to the days of the 1950’s, to try to stop Black folks from voting.
-The leaders in their communities asked for help across the country, and I agreed to go down; it was the dues I had to pay for the life that I was blessed to lead.
+One year, in ’85, I was asked to go down South on a speaking tour.
+Seems there were those there who wished to go back to the days of the 1950’s, to try to stop Black folks from voting.
+The leaders in their communities asked for help from across the country, and I agreed to go down; I decided that it was the dues I had to pay for the life that I was blessed to lead.

 I landed in Mobile Alabama, and gave a speech to the leaders of a co-operative of Southern Black farmers who had been organizing for fair treatment for decades.
-We met in a circle in a barn on a hill, and with no ambient urban sound, it was as quiet as a womb, and the first time that I had ever seen that dark, black dark of a Southern night.
+We met in a circle in a barn on a hill, and with no ambient urban light or sound, it was as dark and quiet as a womb.
+It was the first time that I had ever seen that dark, black dark of a Southern night.

-It was a terrifying, yet comforting, star strewn dark, close as a blanket in the quivering heat, rising from the banks of winding creeks invisible til you walked right up on them, that made me understand for the first time, just how easy it had been to hide the evidence of terror and mayhem in the days of the bullwhip and the noose.
+It was a terrifying, yet comforting star strewn dark, close as a blanket in the quivering heat, rising from the banks of winding creeks invisible til you walked right up on them, that made me understand for the first time, just how easy it had been to hide the evidence of terror and mayhem – and Black bodies – in the days of the bullwhip and the noose.

 On that first day there, I dropped my self-righteous Northern activist judgment of the southern Civil Rights Movement, and got my mind right about what my people had had to do to survive.

 Then onto Birmingham; where I was taken to speak at an old, one-room school house, wispy cobwebs in the corners, that doubled as a Sunday school.
-Later, another church where I was asked to rise, I had the honor of being asked to speak at the same pulpit where had once stood Dr. Martin Luther King.
+Later, in another church where I was asked to rise, I had the honor of standing at the same pulpit where had once stood Dr. Martin Luther King.

-Struck with the gravitas of the church and its history, as I climbed to the lectern, I suddenly didn’t know what to say.
-At 30, though I was a leader in my city, called “one of the 50 Most Powerful Women in Detroit,” I was a mere child in the eyes of the deacons who greeted me, looking side-eyed at my flirtatious head-tossing and young Northern naiveté.
+Struck with the gravitas of the church and its Civil Rights history, as I climbed to the lectern, I suddenly didn’t know what to say.
+At just 30 or so, though I was a leader in my city, called “one of the 50 Most Powerful Women in Detroit,” I was a mere child in the eyes of the deacons who greeted me, looking side-eyed at my flirtatious head-tossing and young Northern naiveté.

-But, in an inspired instant, I started my speech by dropping the name of the Rev. C. L. Franklin and my father (Joe Von Battle), who had recorded all of Franklin’s albums in Detroit – and his young daughter Aretha’s first gospel songs – records played in Black Baptist homes throughout the North and South.
-The elders sat back and nodded their heads in approval of my now established provenance.
+But, in an inspired instant, I started my speech by dropping the name of the Rev. C. L. Franklin and my father, Joe Von Battle, who had recorded all of Franklin’s albums in Detroit – and his young daughter Aretha’s first gospel songs – records played in Black Baptist homes throughout the North and South.
+The elders sat back surprised and impressed, and nodded their heads in approval of my now established provenance.

 Then onto Selma, where I, unaccompanied, walked across the Edmund Pettis Bridge, to see if I could feel what it was like when the marchers strode back in the day, and then visited a tiny Civil Rights museum, run by a movement veteran, Rose Saunders.
 Then to Marion, Alabama in Perry County, where Albert Turner was – for the Blacks – the unofficial mayor and official leader of the community; for years, he had been a general at war.
 In the midst of the dignitaries who had scrambled to be at the front of the funeral cortège of Dr. M.L.
 King, he had chosen to walk on foot and lead the mule-team at the head of his beloved friend’s bier, an act of humility that hearkened not to the corridors of the powerful but to the days in the fields.

-Dark and venerable, with a rubbery face, he led our incoming voting rights troops from the North from a mobile home in a clearing in the middle of trees and knee high grass.
-A bricklayer who was, of late, insurance man by profession, he wore a plastic pocket protector with lots of pens; his trailer’s office walls were covered in Black funeral home and insurance company calendars, flyers and office minutiae; a small business man’s clutter much like my father’s junk behind the counter of our record store.
+Dark and venerable, with a rubbery face and molasses drawl, Turner led our incoming voting rights troops from the North from a mobile home in a clearing in the middle of trees and knee high grass.
+A bricklayer who was, of late, an insurance man by profession, he wore a plastic pocket protector with lots of pens; his trailer’s office walls were covered in Black funeral home and insurance company calendars, flyers and office minutiae; a small business man’s clutter much like my father’s junk behind the counter of our record store.
 The ephemera belied that fact that Turner’s prior office had been mysteriously burned down.

 I was stunned at the mundane arcana of Turner’s occupation – this venerated right hand man of Dr. M.L.
 King, spoken of in awed tones.
-I stuck close to him, and stayed at his knee for days soaking in his wisdom – and didn’t move, because I was terrified, afraid – even as a grown woman – that I might face the fate of Emmet Till.
+I stuck close to him, and stayed at his knee for days, soaking in his wisdom, and didn’t move unless led, because I was terrified, afraid – even as a grown woman – that I might face the fate of Emmet Till.

-He was kindly and patient, nonplussed by the invasion of hapless Northerners like me; Black and White folks assigned to be witnesses, though probably in the way, Black and White (perhaps a reason why I’m patient with new Detroit kids today).
-He wore giant, droopy glasses, the style for old men of the time, and spoke in a molasses drawl; every word he said had the import of centuries.
-He too, knew the work of my father and the coded messages he recorded of Rev. C. L. Franklin, making me puff up with pride at Turner’s high regard.
+He was kindly and patient, nonplussed by the invasion of hapless Northerners like me; Black and White folks assigned to be witnesses, though probably in the way, more than anything (perhaps a reason why I’m patient with new Detroit White kids today).
+He wore giant, droopy glasses, the style for old men of the time, and every word he said had the import of centuries.
+He too, knew the work of my father and the coded messages he recorded of Rev. C. L. Franklin, making me puff up with pride at Mr. Turner’s high regard.

 We visitors canvassed neighborhoods that were acres apart, through waist-high grasses, and stood up to nervous blue-haired poll workers as afraid of us as we were of being there.
-After a week – and poll watching on election day in a cupola’d white-washed courthouse on a hot, dusty square, straight outta William Faulkner – we were successful in witnessing the voting go forth, unimpeded, and I returned North, but changed.
+After a week – and poll watching on election day in a cupola’d white-washed courthouse on a hot, dusty square, straight outta William Faulkner – we were successful in witnessing the voting go forth, unimpeded, and I returned North, but I was changed.

-I told the audience in Boston, how much I – flying into cities doing interviews, writing speeches in airport limousines – had been humbled at my realization of the relative comfort of my own activism, compared to that Southern reality.
-Marsha, just who do you think you are?
-I returned home from Boston, as from a confessional.
+I told the audience in Boston, how much I – flying into cities doing interviews, writing speeches in airport limousines, being feted at receptions – had been humbled at my realization of the relative comfort of my activism, compared to their real Jim Crow memories.
+Marsha, just who do you think you are?, I asked the audience.
+I returned home from my speech in Boston, as from a confessional.

-So, on each voting day, I think of my late, beautiful mother, and how proud we were to walk to the polls behind her pretty self, to watch her cast a vote once denied her mother and her mother’s mother and their mothers before.
+So, on each voting day, I think of my late, beautiful mother, and how proud we were to walk to the polls behind her pretty self, to watch her cast a vote once denied her mother and her mother’s mother and their mothers and fathers before that.

 I think of Albert Turner, who spent his life as a general in the war for the right to vote, and walked behind a clopping mule in Rev. King’s funeral procession.